 Election and Rotation: The chairs are elected by their SC peers.
 Candidates that receive the most number of votes are elected.
-Participating governments may nominate themselves or each other to become the next OGP chair by making their nomination known to the current OGP chairs no later than May of the relevant year.
+Participating governments may nominate themselves or each other to become the next OGP chair by making their nomination known to the current OGP chairs no later than March of the relevant year.
 The OGP chairs then are to consult, taking into consideration factors including regional diversity, government capacity, and electoral timelines.
-The chairs are to recommend new chairs for the next two-year cycle no later than July of the relevant year.
+The chairs are to recommend new chairs for the next two-year cycle no later than May of the relevant year.
 The SC then is to aim to achieve consensus on the chairs' rotation recommendation or, if necessary, to vote.

-Starting in September 2012, SC chairs are to rotate on an annual basis, with each chair serving a two-year term: the first year as a support chair, followed by one year as the lead chair.
-The CSO chairs serve for a period of two years (as support chair in the first year and lead chair in the second year).
+Starting in September 2012, SC chairs are to rotate on an annual basis, with each chair serving a two-year term: the first year as a support chair, followed by one year as the lead chair for their respective constituency.
 SC chairs are to be designated every two years for the subsequent two-year cycle.